About Unassigned ELD Log Events

 - Record Originator

 To assign an event, check the box next to the event (or events) and click Process Selected Events (Note: This will process the event as drive time on the log.
-If enabled, this can be processed as personal conveyance or non-regulated).
+If enabled, this can be processed as personal conveyance or yard move).

 The View Unassigned Event page will be displayed.